fblissjr/ComfyUI-WanActivationEditor/README.md

 - Progressive morph: Linear gradient 0→1 across blocks
 - Hybrid concepts: "wolf" + "liquid mercury" = metallic flowing wolf

+## Understanding Activation Injection

+The system successfully injects alternative prompts into specific transformer blocks.
+With injection strength=1.0, the context is completely replaced in activated blocks.

+**How the projection layer affects results:**
+- The text_embedding layer (4096→5120) normalizes embeddings based on content
+- Different prompts can have vastly different norms after projection
+- This affects measured differences but doesn't prevent injection from working
+- The injection still replaces context regardless of measured differences

+**Solutions we built (in order of complexity):**
+1. **Simple**: Use the Embedding Amplifier to boost differences before projection
+2. **Better**: Use the Projection Booster to amplify after projection
+3. **Advanced**: Use Latent Encoder + Injector to bypass projection entirely
+4. **Aggressive**: Use Direct Injector to force specific difference levels

 ## The Simple Solution: Embedding Amplifier

 If your prompts aren't different enough (common with FP8 quantization), use the **WanVideoEmbeddingAmplifier** node: